dfed/Relativity/README.md

 ## Usage

+### Programmatic Layout

+There are four basic steps to laying out views programmatically.
+In `init` or `viewDidLoad`:
+1. Create your views.
+2. Create your view hierarchy with `addSubview()`.
+Then in `layoutSubviews` for a `UIView` or `viewDidLayoutSubviews` for a `UIViewController`:
+3. Size your views.
+4. Position your views.

+Note that with the above steps your UI will animate nicely during screen rotations and status bar size changes.

-### Positioning UIViews
+### Anchoring UIViews

 Positioning views are done by anchoring a corner or edge of a view to another view’s corner or edge, plus an offset.
 A `-->` moves the view on the left side to the position described on the right side.
 A `<--` moves the view on the right side to the position described on the left side.
+You can also explicitly align views using the `align(to:xOffset:yOffset)` method in [ViewPosition.swift](Sources/ViewPosition.swift#L105).

 #### Examples